evidentlyai/evidently/docs/book/examples/tutorial_tracing.md

 To view the evals locally, run `text_evals_report` for the Report and `text_evals_report.datasets().current` for the Dataset with added scores.

+# What's next?

-Check the complete [LLM evaluation tutorial](tutorial-llm.md) for more details, and how to run other evaluation methods, including LLM as a judge, or test for specific conditions.
+Check the complete [LLM evaluation tutorial](tutorial-llm.md) for more details: how to run other evaluation methods, including LLM as a judge, or test for specific conditions.

+Need help?
+Ask in our [Discord community](https://discord.com/invite/xZjKRaNp8b).